oliviawestmacottssw/SSW.Rules.Content/rules/dbas---do-you-know-the-compatibility-issues-between-sql-server-2000-and-2005/rule.md

 ---

-The SQL 2005 generated scripts are not compatible with​ SQL 2000, so use SQL 2000 to generate your scripts if you want to make your scripts work well on both versions.​​
+The SQL 2005 generated scripts are not compatible with SQL 2000, so use SQL 2000 to generate your scripts if you want to make your scripts work well on both versions.

 IF EXISTS (SELECT \* FROM sys.objects WHERE object\_id = OBJECT\_ID(N'[dbo].[ProcessTarget]') AND type in (N'P', N'PC'))
 drop procedure [dbo].[ProcessTarget]